DaveMSchmitz/SurescriptsInternship/README.md

 # Code

 ### Henry.java
 This class is responsible for starting the program.
 It constructs the basics for the GUI and tries to connect to the database.
-If it does connect to the database then it will start to populate the fields that the user can select from.
+If it does connect to the database, then it will start to populate the fields that the user can select from.
 If it cannot connect, it will tell the user that it is not connected to the server

 https://github.com/DaveMSchmitz/SurescriptsInternship/blob/master/Surescripts/code/Henry.java

 ### SearchPanel.java
 This class is responsible for all of the content on the panel.
-When making a SearchPanel you need to give it a type (EX.
+When making a SearchPanel, you need to give it a type (EX.
 Author, Category, Publisher) and the Database Access Object.
-With the type, when ever it asks the Database Access Object for book information, it will pass it this type so that the DAO will know what information to give back.
-The main way to search for books is with ComboBoxes so when one of the ComboBoxes is switched it will ask the DAO for type and then load the defaults.
+With the type, whenever it asks the Database Access Object for book information, it will pass it this type so that the DAO will know what information to give back.
+The main way to search for books is with ComboBoxes so, when one of the ComboBoxes is switched, it will ask the DAO for type and then load the defaults.

 https://github.com/DaveMSchmitz/SurescriptsInternship/blob/master/Surescripts/code/SearchPanel.java

 ### HenryDAO.java
 This class is the Database Access Object (DAO) and is responsible for recieving requests from the SearchPanel and sending queries to the Database.
-When making a HenryDAO it will try to connect to the server.
-Then it will stay connected unitl the user terminates the session.
+When making a HenryDAO, it will try to connect to the server.
+Then, it will stay connected unitl the user terminates the session.
 #### getList(int type)
 getList(int type) is responsible for loading the first ComboBox on the SearchPanel.
-It retrieves the tye type requested (EX. author name, category of book, or publisher of book), submits a query for all of that type in the database, and returns a list of strings of that type.
-After it is done SearchPanel will then ask for the first book that the other has with getBookData(String data, int type).
+It retrieves the type requested (EX. author name, category of book, or publisher of book), submits a query for all of that type in the database, and returns a list of strings of that type.
+After it is done, SearchPanel will then ask for the first book that the other has with getBookData(String data, int type).

 #### getBookData(String data, int type)
 getBookData(String data, int type) is responsible for populating the information at the bottom of the SearchPanel (EX. title, author(s), price, etc).
 Using data (book title), it will query the database for the book and create a book with the information needed.